-Free bike valet provided by Esperanza Bike Shop.
+Free bike valet provided by Esperanza Bike Shop on Central and 3rd.

 Downtown Summerfest is bringing 2 different stages featuring fun, live music!
 Each of the stages showcases a different genre of music.
 Main Stage is all about energetic, Latin flavor, while the Millennial Stage has an alternative, rock feel.
 Both stages are located along Central Ave to provide you with non-stop entertainment!

 - 5-6 p.m.- Paul Pino and the Tone Daddies